Healthcare Compliance Management Software: An Operator’s Field Guide to Survey-Ready Systems

 Healthcare Compliance Management Software: An Operator's Field Guide to Survey-Ready Systems — The enforcement picture operators are actually facing

-Then there is the cost of a breach itself.
-IBM’s 2024 Cost of a Data Breach Report found healthcare averaged $9.77 million per breach, the highest of any industry for the 14th year in a row.
-OCR Director Paula M. Stannard put the regulator’s view plainly in a 2026 announcement of four ransomware settlements: “Hacking and ransomware are the most frequent type of large breach reported to OCR.”
+Then there is the price tag on a breach.
+According to IBM’s 2024 Cost of a Data Breach Report, the healthcare average landed at $9.77 million, the costliest of any industry for the 14th consecutive year.
+OCR Director Paula M. Stannard put the regulator’s view plainly in an April 2026 announcement of four ransomware settlements totaling $1,165,000: “Hacking and ransomware are the most frequent type of large breach reported to OCR.”

 Software does not eliminate any of this.
-It does give the people running compliance programs a fighting chance to demonstrate, in writing, that they ran a real program before something went wrong.
+It gives the people running the program a fighting chance to demonstrate, in writing, that they ran a real one before something went wrong.
+That is what we help operators build.

 What surveyors actually cite, and what the platform should cover

-That spread is why a healthcare-specific platform has to cover the operational intersection of eight domains at once:
+That spread is why a healthcare-specific platform has to cover the operational intersection of eight areas at once:

 • Policy management with version history, attestations, and links to the standard each policy maps to